 Scope

-The “Time Tracker 1.0” database is intended to interact with a mobile base GPS application and other mobile time keeping hardware.
+The “Time Tracker 1.0” (TT 1.0) database is intended to interact with a mobile base GPS application and other mobile time keeping hardware.
 It will automate the time keeping process.
-This function will intercorporate with a GPS road mopping application that will help drivers find the closest possible route to their destination.
+This function will intercorporate with a GPS road mapping application that will help drivers find the closest possible route to their destination.
 The TT 1.0 will also calculate the charge for the service delivered and print out an invoice for the corresponding service while keeping a digital log of all transactions.

 System overview